BadLuckBurt/tiled-daggerfall-terrain-automap/docs/howtouse.md

 ### Automap Example

 I'm keeping this example simple on purpose.
-The best way to get a feel for Automapping is to active the `AutoMap While Drawing` feature and start placing tiles on the map.
+The best way to get a feel for Automapping is to activate the `AutoMap While Drawing` feature and start placing tiles on the map.

 ![](automap_example_1-1.png)